mozilla/ActiveData/docs/compare_GraphQL.md

 Of course, you can also see these pre-proccessing operators as language features; in which case we have a sophisticated language that should be contrasted with another query language, to give perspective.

+**Inscrutable**

+Phrasing a query will be impossible without the schema specification at hand; which will be incomplete in some important way.
+There is no way to pull example objects, and no way to pull top-level properties.
+Only the GraphQL endpoint implementer truly knows the exposed schema.

 **Line Noise**

-I realize many people enjoy "$#:%@" in their languages, and maybe you can defend it on the basis of "internationalization", but I personally despise punctuation when words can be used: Bits are cheap, please use words instead of symbols.
+I realize many people enjoy `$#:%@` in their languages, and maybe you can defend it on the basis of "internationalization", but I personally despise punctuation when words can be used: Bits are cheap, please use words instead of symbols.
 They are easier to Google too.

 ## Detailed Comparison